Earnest student loan requirements

 Independent undergraduate and graduate private student borrowers

 If you’re a student with some credit history under your belt, you might be able to qualify for an Earnest student loan on your own.
-Keep in mind: Once you start attending school, you’ll need to be enrolled full time if you’re a freshman, sophomore or junior.
-Seniors and graduate students may enroll half time.

 During the application process, Earnest will check that you have: